NickGrunert/master-thesis/modules/03_truth_compare.typ

     It is an indicator that the data align more closely with a linear relationship.
     However, this is not a favorable outcome, as the linear relationship exhibits an evident anti-correlation with the ground truth data.
     Conversely, a higher score that does not align with the expected outcome is not consistent with the principle of faithfulness to expectation.
-    This was previously indicated by the negative Pearson correlation score documented; however, this is no longer represented within this approach.
+    In @section:pearson, this was previously indicated by a negative correlation score; however, within this approach, there is no longer any indicator for this.

     In view of the aforementioned issues and the inability to enhance on the Pearson coefficient, the subsequent final analysis of the algorithm's performance will be conducted employing the Pearson coefficient.
     The sole viable enhancement in this section was the more straightforward method for visually depicting the linear correlation between the two datasets.